 Financial assets and financial liabilities are initially measured at fair value.
 The fair values of financial assets and liabilities traded in active markets are based on unadjusted bid and offer prices respectively.
 If an active market does not exist, the Company establishes fair value using valuation techniques.
-These include the use of recent arm's length transactions, discounted cash flow analysis, option pricing models and other valuation techniques use observable market data.
+These include the use of recent arm's length transactions, discounted cash flow analysis, option pricing models and other valuation techniques commonly used by market participants.
+To the extent possible, these valuation techniques use observable market data.
 Where observable data does not exist, the Company uses estimates based on the best information available.